The Three Pillars

 Health Benefit Package

-The services that are to be covered by the government as part of the UHC are described as the ‘Health Benefit Package’.
-Also referred to as the essential health services package (EHSP) or minimum health benefit package, this is the core set of services that a government considers essential to meet the health needs of the population and for which they are willing to pay.
+The services that are to be covered by the government to make progress toward UHC are described as the ‘Health Benefit Package’.
+This is a core set of services that a government considers essential to meet the health needs of the population and for which they are willing to pay.
+Explicitly defining this package allows governments to cost and plan their budgets, and informs citizens of what is covered and importantly, where there are still gaps.

 The content of the health benefit package should be informed by three considerations: